-Gigs start at $5, but the real money is in the add-ons you can provide to clients.
+Gigs start at $5, but you can greatly increase earnings through add-ons you can provide to clients.
 There’s no limit on pricing add-ons, so this can be a lucrative side hustle.

-Do you want to be outdoors and earn money during the summer months?
+Would you like to spend time outdoors and earn money in the process?
 Window washing could be the perfect option for you.

-We have a friend who has a side business washing windows that earns him $25+ per hour.
+We have a friend with a side business washing windows that earns him $30+ per hour.
 He started by washing windows for a fellow business owner and expanded from there.

 You will need a few supplies to get started, but this can be a lucrative side gig if you have the right connections.
 Taskrabbit is a good resource to use to build up a client base.